Important Details Regarding the Physics Test of CSET

 In subtest IV, there are 40 multiple-choice questions and 1 constructed-response type question.

-The domains of Physics CSET subtest IV include Waves, Forces and Motion and Electricity and Magnetism.
+The domains of Physics subtest IV include Waves, Forces and Motion and Electricity and Magnetism.

-You can expect to be questioned on anything that you have studied in Physics from grade 3 to grade 12 in the Physics CSET test.
+You can expect to be questioned on anything that you have studied in Physics from grade 3 to grade 12.

-Calculators will be provided for the Physics CSET by the authorities themselves.
+Calculators will be provided by the authorities themselves.

 The multiple-choice questions are scored electronically and the constructed-response type questions are evaluated by subject experts.

 Based on the number of correct responses and your performance in the constructed-response type questions, a raw score is awarded.
-This raw score is multiplied with a pre-assigned weight of the Physics CSET and the resultant score is called the scaled score.
+This raw score is multiplied with a pre-assigned weight and the resultant score is called the scaled score.
 The scaled score ranges from 200 to 300.

 To pass this test, you have to obtain a minimum score of 220 in each subtest and you can pass each subtest separately.